netlify-labs/netlify-plugin-a11y/README.md

 - the cat photo on [the blog post](https://netlify-plugin-a11y-demo.netlify.app/404.html) doesn't have an `alt` attribute.
 - the textarea on [the contact page](https://netlify-plugin-a11y-demo.netlify.app/contact-me/) is missing a proper label

-This is a screenshot of the build log for the demo site:
+With these errors, the logs for the demo look like this:

 ![Screenshot of demo site build log.](./assets/plugin-a11y-log.png)
 <details>
 	<summary>Text from screnshot of demo site build log</summary>